Prince George Amateur Radio Club

 Prince George, B.C.

-As individuals, Amateur Radio (Ham Radio) is a great hobby.
+Public Safety: As individuals, Amateur Radio (Ham Radio) is a great hobby.
 As a club, almost everything that we do is either done solely for public safety or has a large public safety component to it.
 For example, our Emergency Radio Communication Trailer was developed strictly for public safety and public service.
 Our repeater network goes way beyond anything needed for a hobby.
-Our repeater sites are designed to keep working when the public communication systems fave failed.
+Our repeater sites are designed to keep working when the public communication systems have failed.

 Our repeater network has been used to report a plane crash, forest fires, and climbers stuck on a cliff and then to direct emergency response personnel to the incident sites.
 The repeaters have been used in a support role for many searches and on several occasions, our repeaters have been used to directly conduct part of search operations.